canorve/EllipSect/paper/paper.md

 Galaxies are the building blocks of the large scale structure of the Universe.
 These contain billions of stars that make up a diverse variety of stellar components within galaxies such as bulges, bars, disks or rings.
 Hence, the study of those is a fundamental step to understanding the formation, structure, and composition of the galaxies.
 One way to analyze these components is fitting the components of a galaxy image using a stellar model.
 Such models are mathematical functions of surface brightness that vary for the different components of the galaxies.
 A good stellar model that truly represents the physical components requires a careful analysis of the fitted models of the galaxy.

-A well-known program to fit stellar surface brightness model is GALFIT ( (cite)cites at the moment of writing this paper).
-It provides a wide variety of very well-known  surface brightness functions such as Sersic, de Vaucouleurs, Nuker, moffat, gaussian etc. In order for the user to check whether galaxy model is a good fit, it provides a file with the fitted model parameters and a FITS (cite) cube image.
+A well-known program to fit stellar surface brightness model is GALFIT ( 1752 cites at the moment of writing this paper).
+It provides a wide variety of very well-known  surface brightness functions such as Sersic, de Vaucouleurs, Nuker, moffat, gaussian etc. In order for the user to check whether galaxy model is a good fit, it provides a file with the fitted model parameters and a FITS (Flexible Image Transport System) cube image.
 This contains the galaxy image, model image and residual image.
 Sometimes, a visual check of the model and residual image can be tricky since it relies on image contrast.
 This is not enough for model analysis (extend this to avoid vague language).

 On the other hand, another well-know common used package to extract surface brightness
 from galaxy's isophotes is IRAF's ellipse.
 This method is one-dimensional and have its caveats.
 Nowadays IRAF is no longer maintained and it is actually supported by the astronomy community.